waterprooftoaster/baitblock/README.md

 ## Known Limitations and Future Steps

 - The model used has a high false positive rate since it was trained on traditional phishing vectors, not livestream chat messages.
-I mannually required a confidence threshold of 0.999997 in `server/bert_label.py` for the model to label a message.
+I manually required a confidence threshold of 0.999997 in `server/bert_label.py` for the model to label a message.
-- Currently collected ~55k messages from a variaty of channels and time frames.
-Working on collecting more data and annotation to train my own classification model from BERT.
+- Currently collected ~55k messages from a variety of channels and time frames.
+Working on collecting more data and annotations to train my own classification model from BERT.